 CREATE Step 5 Training – Ensure your Help Desk support staff understands the new Help Desk ticket classification scheme.

-Implementing a new Help Desk ticket classification scheme without properly training the Information Technology support staff would create confusion, inefficiencies and result in implementation problems.
+Implementing a new Help Desk ticket classification scheme without properly training the Information Technology support staff would create confusion, and inefficiencies and result in implementation problems.
 Build a Help Desk recommends that Help Desk Agents receive access to a Help Desk application test environment with the new classification structure implemented.
 This will allow the staff to understand the new structure.

-- Missing terms – If the users identify a missing term, there should be a formal request for review process to suggest a new term.
+- Missing terms – If the users identify a missing term, there should be a formal request for a review process to suggest a new term.

-- Classification task time – Help Desk Agents must have ticket classification scheme that is quick and efficient.
+- Classification task time – Help Desk Agents must have a ticket classification scheme that is quick and efficient.